Which city is cheaper, Reykjavik or Bern?

 Let's take a look at the differences and similarities between Reykjavik and Bern.
 Then, you can decide for yourself which place is better for your next trip.

-Bern offers number of good local restaurants to choose from.
+There are plenty of up and coming restaurants around Bern.
 The city has cozy cafes, high end fine dining, traditional eateries, and modern venues.

 You'll find the standard options when it comes to food in Reykjavik.
 Traditional Icelandic food may not have the best reputation, but restaurants these days are pretty good with a variety of dishes to choose from.
 Popular foods in the area include fish, lamb, and Icelandic skyr (a type of yogurt).

-Both Bern and Reykjavik are comparable when it comes to partying.
+Both Bern and Reykjavik are good when it comes to partying.

 There's a variety of activities in the evening in Bern.
 There are bars, Irish pubs, and clubs around town.